Part 1: Build Scenarios

 Terrain Server Streaming Terrain

-Animation toolbar
+Using the Animation toolbar

-The animation tool bar helps you control the progression of your scenario.
+The Animation toolbar helps you control the progression of your scenario.
 With a few clicks, you can control the start time, stop time, and how quickly the scenario progresses from start to stop.
 Use the animation controls to play through the scenario.

 1. Select the Window menu.